-How the heck do you know which one you should use?!
-Here’s a quick guide to help you figure out which form of retinoid is right for you.
+How do you know which type of retinoid you should use?!
+Here’s a quick guide to help you figure out which type of retinoid is right for you.

 Retinyl palmitate > Retinol > Retinaldehyde > Retinoic acid